galibin24/Houzz-Scraper/README.txt

     you can look it up on Google
 7. Type your City Name
 8. Now scraper will start scraping the infromation it might take from 10-30 min depending on the size of city.
-9. All the infromation is stored inside the city folder
+9. All the infromation is stored inside the city folder"# Houzz-Scraper"